Taxonomy, Taxonomy, Taxonomy – Travelling With The User – Part II

 Content needs to be organised.
 Vessels and shapes do, too.
 A little bit of healthy OCD on your part can go a long way.
 Taxonomy is the bread and butter of content classification and distribution.

-If you have been around content or created even a blog post or posted a picture on Instagram, you would know that search and visibility of your creation depend on the way you tagged it.
-A blog post without keywords as tags cannot be found easily a couple of months after being published, especially on a busy blog.
+If you have been around content or created even a blog post or posted a picture on Instagram, you would know that your creation’s search and visibility depend on the way you tagged it.
+A blog post without keywords as tags cannot be found a couple of months easily after being published, especially on a busy blog.
 It also impacts your SEO score and some other things.
 The same goes for your Instagram photo – if you have not used keywords (hashtags), your photo will be visible only to the people who follow you…and like your posts the most.

 How taxonomy works: